 YouTube adds a rough timestamp to your uploaded file (e.g. “uploaded 4 years ago”).
 No one will probably try to claim that YouTube is corrupting timestamps on purpose, so the assigned timestamps will be valuable in case of a legal dispute.
 However, consider four major downsides: the first one is, that the timestamps are of rough nature, so looking backward you will not know which song was uploaded first in a given year.
 The second is, that you are mixing up your publications strategy with your legal protection, and you cannot replace your videos by newer versions or take them out completely to not lose your initial timestamp.
-Third, you delay your protection significantly, due to the big time lag between the writing of your song and your production and publication of it.
+Third, you delay the shown time of creation significantly, due to the big time lag between the writing of your song and your production and publication of it.
 And fourth, YouTube is completely out of the game for songs that you have written for someone else, or which you play only live.
 With Regstones you nail down your copyright immediately, and stay completely free in your production and publishing choices.

 You need a seal that is legally accepted and not limited in time.
 The digital seals used by Regstones fulfil both requirements based on compelling TECHNICAL facts.
 This has to do with their quality of being fully compliant with the norms RFC 3161, ETSI EN 319 421, and with the eIDAS regulation.
 Documents sealed by these standards will report that they haven’t been altered since the application of the seal, which is a technical proof that the content of the document existed at the timestamped time.

-The notary on the other hand, confirms as a PERSON the existence of your work at the date where he/she has seen it.
+The notary on the other hand, would confirm as a PERSON the existence of your work at the date where he/she has seen it.
 And the trust in the correctness of this confirmation is based on the status of the notary, based on his or her official oath.
 Both types of seals have full value for your copyright protection, yet the Regstones seals are much cheaper and much easier to get.

 Well, congratulations!
 Firstly, because your song was apparently so ‘hot’ that it stimulated others to be maybe a bit too much inspired of it.
-And secondly and especially, if you have used our service upon creating your music.
-So, when you become aware of a possible abuse of your copyright, you should use your certificate together with your original music file to demonstrate your priority.
-The hash of your original music file will be produced again, and be matched to the timestamped hash in your certificate (our YouTube channel features a short video on how to re-create the hash).
+And secondly and especially, if you have used our service upon creating your art.
+So, when you become aware of a possible abuse of your copyright, you should use your certificate together with your original file to demonstrate your priority.
+The hash of your original file will be produced again, and be matched to the timestamped hash in your certificate (our YouTube channel features a short video on how to re-create the hash).
 Experts will then still analyze the musical content of both songs to conclude whether and to what percentage a copyright infringement is given, a basis to discuss the right level of compensation.
 Our service is to have you well equipped for such conflicts, yet does not expand into legal advice or counsel activities during such a claim process.